26 Things You Should Avoid Wearing On A Plane

 Shoes with laces

-We know, we know, sneakers seem like a super practical choice when you're airport-bound.
-They're comfy, will let you easily run to catch a flight, and will likely stay secure for the duration of your time in the airport and on the plane.
+We know, we know — sneakers seem like a super practical choice when you're airport-bound.
+They're comfy, they'll let you easily run to catch a flight, and they'll likely stay secure for the duration of your time in the airport and on the plane.
 But the flip side is that shoes with laces can be annoying at best — and even downright dangerous at worst.
 You'll likely have to remove your shoes when going through security, and untying and retying your sneakers could be a hassle and can definitely hold you up if you're on a time crunch to catch your flight.

 Advertisement